-a.
+- a.
 MIDTERM EVALUATION This evaluation is to be completed by your site supervisor and submitted at the midterm of the semester.
 The form is located on Blackboard (Content tab, Forms folder).
-Points are determined by on time submission as well as content of the evaluation. b.
+Points are determined by on time submission as well as content of the evaluation. - b.
 FINAL EVALUATION Similar to the midterm evaluation, this form is to be completed by your site supervisor and submitted at the end of the semester.
 You can find this form on Blackboard as well (Content tab, Forms folder).
-Points determined by on time submission as well as content of the evaluation.
+Points determined by on time submission as well as content of the evaluation. - c.

-c.
 EVALUATION This evaluation completed by the university supervisor will also contribute to your overall assessment of skills, disposition, strengths, and areas for growth.
 The form used will be the same as your final evaluation by your site supervisor.
 Note: Significant issues relating to professional disposition can result in failure of the course.
 These will be brought to your attention in a timely manner in order to allow for prompt reflection and correction.

 Course Component Assignment Due Date Points 1.
-Participation Attendance at site and supervision sessions Ongoing 100 - Quality of engagement (e.g., contributing to discussions, Ongoing 100 completing readings, offering feedback) 2.
-Paperwork and Hour log End of MOA 15 recordings Session review forms + recording (6 x 10 points each) Ongoing 60 Recordings uploaded to Drive (4 additional recordings) 10/13, 11/10 25 3.
-Projects and Goal Statement 9/1 25 reflections Bridging Research and Practice 11/10 25 Case Presentation Due: 100 Counseling Case Notes (one DART and one SOAP) 10/6 25 Final Goals Reflection 11/17 25 4.
-Evaluations Midterm Evaluation, site supervisor 10/13 50 Final Evaluation, site supervisor 11/17 50 Evaluation, university supervisor Ongoing 100 Т DTAL 700
+Participation Attendance at site and supervision sessions Ongoing 100 - Quality of engagement (e.g., contributing to discussions, completing readings, offering feedback) Ongoing 100 2.
+Paperwork and Hour log 4/26 15 recordings Session review forms + recording (6 x 10 points each) Ongoing 60 3.
+Projects and Goal Statement 1/19 25 reflections Bridging Research and Practice 3/30 25 Case Presentation + recording (not recycled from triadic) Due: 125 Counseling Case Notes (one DART and one SOAP) 2/23 25 Final Goals Reflection 4/20 25 4.
+Evaluations Midterm Evaluation, site supervisor 3/2 50 Final Evaluation, site supervisor 4/26 50 Evaluation, university supervisor Ongoing 100 Т DTAL 700